Perpetuator-LLC/cc-fe/notes/user_stories/USE_NEW_BOT.md

 2. Add the bot to the group.
 3. Give the bot admin permissions.
 4. Get the chat ID of the group.
-5. Use the chat ID to send messages to the group.
+5. Use the chat ID and bot Token on the Capital Copilot site.
-6. Use the bot to send messages to the group.

 ### Creating a Bot